timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-10-17
+# Objectives for Today 2022-10-18

-- Update the Key Performance Indicators for the adventure.
-- Update the weekly topics for Discord & Reddits.
-- Update the weekly plan for week 42
+- Fix ShadowGhostPro ghost manager instantiation issues in Eggcelerate!
 - Put ShadowGhostPro into Eggcelerate! for some good footage.
 - Make an example of using ShadowGhostPro from nothing to having ghost.
 - YouTube video scripts possibly